Why should I use a consultant?

 How long does it take to implement a Quality Management System?

 Typical implementation takes anywhere from 6 to 18 months, to be ready for registration.
 The variation depends on the amount of time key employees can dedicate to the process.

-The general steps for implementation include: gap analysis of current system, steering committee and management training, definition of company processes, development of quality manual, definition or documentation of processes (procedures and any related work instructions), quality management system implementation and related training, internal auditor training, conducting internal audits of entire system, conducting a full management review, and quality management system maintenance and improvement.
+The general steps for implementation include: gap analysis of current system, steering committee and management training, definition of company processes, development of quality manual if applicable, definition or documentation of processes (procedures and any related work instructions), quality management system implementation and related training, internal auditor training, conducting internal audits of entire system, conducting a full management review, and quality management system maintenance and improvement.

-For ISO steering committee members, it will typically take about 2 to 8 hours per week of their time over the implementation period.
-For the main ISO coordinator this time may be more.
+For the steering committee members, it will typically take about 2 to 8 hours per week of their time over the implementation period.
+For the main coordinator this time may be more.

 You need a copy of the applicable standard (i.e. ISO 9001, TL 9000, AS9100, ISO/TS 16949, etc.) and a copy of ISO 9000.
 ISO 9000 (Fundamentals and Vocabulary) is a normative reference, which means that it is required.
 This provides employees with a consistent understanding of terminology.